 "To win the title it is not essential to win the first race".

-Which, by the way, he has done four times in the last five years and has always done well.
+Which, by the way, he has done four times in the last five years and it has always brought good luck.
 The German is cheerful.
 He is eager to get started and it is in these magical moments that he tears a few veils from his private life.
 He does this especially with his compatriots.
-To the weekly magazine Stem, Michael Schumacher confides that the weekly pocket money for his two children, Gina Maria (8 years old) and Mick (6 years old) is just two euros. confetti for one of the world's highest paid sportsmen.
+To the weekly magazine Stem, Michael Schumacher confides that the weekly pocket money for his two children, Gina Maria (8 years old) and Mick (6 years old) is just two euros.
+Confetti for one of the world's highest-paid sportsmen.

-"They can put that money aside or spend it but I don't want them to grow up with the idea that wealth is a matter of course and automatic".
+"They can put that money aside or spend it but I don't want them to grow up with the idea that wealth is an obvious and automatic thing".

-The German explains, while adding that his children occasionally get gifts that their peers wouldn't even dream of, for example a mini go-kart.
+The German explains while adding that his children occasionally get gifts that their peers would not even dream of, for example, a mini go-kart.
 With these private glimpses of the man who most represents Formula 1, the engines will be switched on for free practice, the first official act of the season.
 Ferrari has not impressed in the tests and the cautious declarations of the eve are more than just superstition.
-At the start there will be the F2004M, where M stands for modified.
+At the start, there will be the F2004M, where M stands for modified.

 Never before has there been so much bluffing as this year.
-The engine has to last two Grands Prix, the tyres a whole race plus qualifying, but in winter testing the limits don't apply and everyone tests what they like.
-If Renault and McLaren prove as strong as they have been so far, it will be a hard-fought championship.
+The engine has to last two Grands Prix, the tyres a whole race plus qualifying, but in winter testing the limits do not apply and everyone tests what they like.
+If Renault and McLaren prove to be as strong as they have been so far, it will be a hard-fought championship.
 Ferrari draws on the experience of 2003.
 Even then the regulations had changed and the Maranello team started the championship with the car from the previous year.
-Between mistakes and wrong strategies, in the first three races Michael Schumacher only managed a fourth and a sixth place, the delay forced the Maranello team into a long and difficult comeback.
-And so: first, don't take them.
-The rule is this.
+Between mistakes and wrong strategies, in the first three races, Michael Schumacher only managed a fourth and a sixth place, the delay forced the Maranello team into a long and difficult comeback.
+And so: first, do not get humiliated.
+That is the rule.
 Michael Schumacher rules out another downhill season:

 "When I have a winning car I will be World Champion.
 The one I have now looks great, it's much easier than the previous one, but let's wait a few races before making any predictions".

-Fernando Alonso, after the win and the compliments of 2003, wouldn't you have expected a different season last year?
+Fernando Alonso, after the win and the compliments of 2003, would you not have expected a different season last year?
 Something more than fourth place, in short.

 Renault arrived in Melbourne with the virtual title of winter champion.

-"The results in testing were immediately comforting, both on the fast lap and the long distance.
+"The results in testing were immediately comforting, both on the single lap and long distances.
 But the rivals are very strong.
 Hopefully we will be there, fighting among the leaders.
-We hope".
+We hope so".

 Who: you or Fisichella?